Hi guys, Here is out tutorial video how to make a paper plane model of a F16 Fighting falcon.

 The very first banknotes were used by the Chinese in the 7th century, during the Tang Dynasty.
 Before it was used as a true currency, paper money was used as part of a deposit system in which merchants would leave large amounts of coins with a trusted associate and receive a paper receipt for the transaction.
 The reason was simple—the copper coins used as currency at the time were heavy.

 To play off Gertrude Stein's famous quote, a rose is a rose is a magic paper cube.
 And with this paper folder's guide, you'll learn how to make your very own magic rose cube from paper using the Japanese art of origami.
-This design by Valerie Vann and folded by German Fernandez is great for Valentine's Day or any other day where a paper puzzle rose is needed.
+This design by Valerie Vann, and folded by YouTuber German Fernandez, is great for Valentine's Day or any other day where a paper puzzle rose is needed.
+Just be prepared... it's a not just a puzzle origami rose, it's a puzzle folding it.

 Origami is an art form, but origami using dollar bills?
 It takes this art form to a whole new level!
 In this three-part video tutorial, learn how to fold an F-18 Hornet fighter jet plane out of a dollar bill, origami-style.